AdguardTeam/AGLint/docs/repo-integration.md

 Next time you clone the repository, you'll only need to run `npm install` and it will install Husky automatically, because it automatically runs `prepare` script after installing dependencies.

+> [!NOTE]
-> **Note**: To make the hook work in Unix-like operating systems you may need to run
+> To make the hook work in Unix-like operating systems you may need to run
 > `chmod ug+x .husky/pre-commit`.

 ### <a name="post-merge"></a> Add post-merge hook